rocrill/hangman/README.md

 * Playing the game in the Gitpod terminal to help identify required game features to improve the player experience, such as a displayed list of guesses, and displaying the answer when the game is lost.
 * Playing the game in the Heroku terminal to ensure it worked the same as in Gitpod, and to see what adjustments were needed for the final game layout.
 * Gave invalid inputs to the game to ensure data validation was working as expected, e.g. words, numbers, capital letters and empty spaces instead of lowercase single letters.
-* Played the game to get a variety of different scores to ensure that the Hangman images were displayed correctly and that the correct conditional messages appear based on the score, e.g. "Game over!
+* Played the game to get a variety of different scores to ensure that the hangman images were displayed correctly and that the correct conditional messages appear based on the score, e.g. "Game over!
 You were so close though!
 Better luck next time :D"
 * Passed the code through a PEP8 linter and confirmed that there are no problems.

 ### Bugs